Best faja after tummy tuck and lipo

 What happens if you do not wear shapewear after surgery?

-Not wearing a girdle post-surgery shapewear during this initial recovery time is especially damaging because it can cause unwanted modifications to the silhouette.
+Not wearing a girdle or post-surgery shapewear during this initial recovery time is especially damaging because it can cause unwanted modifications to the silhouette.

-How to choose a girdle after surgery?
+How should you choose a girdle after surgery?

 Your doctor should tell you the model and the measurements you should take to choose your size.
 Generally, the measurements you need to choose the correct post-surgical girdle are those of the waist and hips.